Euclid: The search for primordial features: Conclusions

 Finally, we have studied the combination of \Euclid probes and the expected information from CMB experiments by adding (without including the cross-correlation) forecasted results from {\em Planck}, Simons Observatory (SO), and CMB-S4 following \citet{Euclid:2021qvm}; see Sect.~\ref{sec:CMB}.
 Combining the Fisher matrix information from a SO-like experiment (complemented with a {\em Planck}-like one at low-$\ell$) with the \Euclid primary probes, we have found ${\cal A}_{\rm lin} = 0.0100\pm0.0014$ (${\cal A}_{\rm log} = 0.0100\pm0.0011$) in the pessimistic setting and ${\cal A}_{\rm lin} = 0.0100\pm0.0013$ (${\cal A}_{\rm log} = 0.0100\pm0.0010$) in the optimistic setting, both at 68.3\% CL.

 We summarise in Fig.~\ref{fig:triangle_final} the comparison of \Euclid measurements in combination with other non-primary sources of information.
-Our tightest uncertainties, combining all the sources of information expected from \Euclid in combination with future CMB experiments, e.g SO complemented with {\em Planck} at low-$\ell$, correspond to ${\cal A}_{\rm lin} = 0.0100 \pm 0.0008$ at 68.3\% CL and to ${\cal A}_{\rm log} = 0.0100 \pm 0.0008$ for \GCsp\ (PS rec + BS)+WL+\GCph+XC+SO-like for both the pessimistic and the optimistic settings.
+Our tightest uncertainties, combining all the sources of information expected from \Euclid in combination with future CMB experiments, e.g SO complemented with {\em Planck} at low-$\ell$, correspond to ${\cal A}_{\rm lin} = 0.0100 \pm 0.0008$ at a 68.3\% CL and to ${\cal A}_{\rm log} = 0.0100 \pm 0.0008$ for \GCsp\ (PS rec + BS)+WL+\GCph+XC+SO-like for both the pessimistic and the optimistic settings.

 Our results highlight the power of \Euclid measurements to constrain primordial feature signals helping us to reach a more complete picture of the physics of the early Universe and to improve over the current bounds on the primordial feature amplitude parameter ${\cal A}_{\rm X}$.
-In addition, the expected observations from \Euclid will allow us to scrutinise the primordial interpretation of some of the anomalies in the CMB temperature and polarisation angular power spectra.
+In addition, the expected observations from \Euclid will allow us to scrutinise the primordial interpretation of some of the anomalies in the CMB temperature and polarisation angular power spectra corresponding to the following best-fits of {\em Planck} data \citep{Planck:2018vyg}: ${\cal A}_{\rm lin} = 0.015$ and $\log_{10}\omega_{\rm lin} = 1.05$ for the linear oscillations, ${\cal A}_{\rm log} = 0.014$ and $\log_{10}\omega_{\rm log} = 1.26$ for the logarithmic oscillations.

 \begin{appendix}